Embedding Power BI Dashboards in SharePoint for Organization-Wide Access

 Page-Level Embedding

-Embeds a specific page from a multi-page report.
-Navigation is hidden.
-Best for focused dashboards on department pages where each SharePoint page shows one specific view.
-You can embed different pages on different SharePoint pages for a curated experience.
+Each SharePoint page can show one specific view.
+You can also embed different pages on various SharePoint pages for a customized experience.

 For executive portals, EPC Group typically recommends page-level embedding with a curated selection of the most critical metrics on each SharePoint page.
 This reduces cognitive load and ensures executives see exactly what they need without navigating through report pages.